tgvashworth/integrator/README.md

 ### Actions

-Integrator is based around a *suite* of named *actions*.
-The suite is associated with a *model* that allows the tests to track the work they've done.
+Integrator is based around a **suite** of named **actions**.
+The suite is associated with a **model** that allows the tests to track the work they've done.

-The model should reflect the state of the application being tested in a simple data structure, and tests should *compare the expected state from the model against the UI of the appliction*.
+#### Phases

+Actions have four **phases**: *setup*, *assert*, *teardown* and *done*.

+Each action should make some changes to the application (click buttons, type stuff, etc) and then assert that the changes were made successfully.
+They should be as *atomic as possible*.

+#### Dependencies

-- Actions can specify that they are *dependent on other actions*
+Actions can specify that they are *dependent on other actions*.

-- Integrator runs actions in order, such that a particular action's *dependencies are always run first*
+Integrator automatically figures out what actions it needs to run by looking at each action's dependecies, running actions in order such that a particular action's *dependencies are always run first*.

-- Actions that depend on each other *form a graph* that Integrator uses determine what to run when
+Actions that depend on each other *form a graph* that Integrator uses determine what to run when.

-- It can randomly choose actions from the graph, and moves from action-to-action in way that optimises for the *least amount of work*
+It can randomly choose actions from the graph, and moves from action-to-action in way that optimises for the *least amount of work*

-Actions have four phases: *setup*, *assert*, *teardown* and *done*.
+#### Model

+The model should reflect the state of the application being tested in a simple data structure.
+Actions should run assertions that *compare the expected state from the model against the UI of the application*.

 Every phase function takes the current model (and more, to be documented) and must return a Promise for the (possibly updated) model.

+#### Example action

 A simple action that opens a page and check that the title is correct might look like this: